 Collarbone dislocation is a condition where the collarbone or clavicle is separated from the joints.
-It is caused by a direct blow on the shoulder and result to severe pain.
-It damages the surrounding structures, injuries to the muscles and ligament tears.
-People playing contact sports, adventure sports, high impact sports and other activities involving falling have a high risk of developing this condition.
+Generally, it is caused by a direct blow on the shoulder and result to severe pain.
+In addition, it damages the surrounding structures, injuries to the muscles and ligament tears.
+Furthermore, people playing contact sports, adventure sports, high impact sports and other activities involving falling have a high risk of developing this condition.

 Symptoms of collarbone dislocation